List of Dutch inventions and innovations: Vanitas (17th century)

-Civil group portraiture (17th century)

-Group portraits were produced in great numbers during the Baroque period, particularly in the Netherlands.
-Unlike in the rest of Europe, Dutch artists received no commissions from the Calvinist Church which had forbidden such images or from the aristocracy which was virtually non-existent.
-Instead, commissions came from civic and businesses associations.
-Dutch painter Frans Hals used fluid brush strokes of vivid color to enliven his group portraits, including those of the civil guard to which he belonged.
-Rembrandt benefitted greatly from such commissions and from the general appreciation of art by bourgeois clients, who supported portraiture as well as still-life and landscape painting.
-Notably, the world's first significant art and dealer markets flourished in Holland at that time.

 Tronie (17th century)

 Girl with a Pearl Earring (1665), Vermeer's masterpiece is often considered as a "tronie".

 In the 17th century, Dutch painters (especially Frans Hals, Rembrandt, Jan Lievens and Johannes Vermeer) began to create uncommissioned paintings called tronies that focused on the features and/or expressions of people who were not intended to be identifiable.
 They were conceived more for art's sake than to satisfy conventions.
 The tronie was a distinctive type of painting, combining elements of the portrait, history, and genre painting.
 This was usually a half-length of a single figure which concentrated on capturing an unusual mood or expression.
 The actual identity of the model was not supposed to be important, but they might represent a historical figure and be in exotic or historic costume.
 In contrast to portraits, "tronies" were painted for the open market.
 They differ from figurative paintings and religious figures in that they are not restricted to a moral or narrative context.
 It is, rather, much more an exploration of the spectrum of human physiognomy and expression and the reflection of conceptions of character that are intrinsic to psychology's pre-history.